zimmertr/Kubernetes-Manifests/istio/README.md

 ## Summary

 Istio is a collection of networking applications needed to stand up the Istio Service Mesh.
-This is unmaintained as I now use Cilium and Gateway API.

 <hr>